SamsungSLAV/festral/README.md

  $ festral weles -i 112233 --list-files
 ```
 ------------------
-### festral boruta
+### farmer

-The `festral boruta` is tool for connecting to devices registered in the
+The `farmer` is tool for connecting to devices registered in the
 Boruta's farm of SLAV stack.
 This tool is more low-lewel then even
 `festral weles`, but it could
 be helpful when you need to have console for device under test and its MuxPi.

 You can get list of all workers (devices) by calling
 ```
-festral boruta -w
+ $ farmer -w
 ```
 Now devices are identified by its `device_type` field of the output JSON,
 so if you are want to have console e.g. for some `rpi3` board, you can
 get it by command
 ```
- $ festral boruta --console-device rpi3
+ $ farmer --console-device rpi3
 ```
 This command will open ssh session which will be **valid not more than 1 hour**
 for one of the free boards of that type.
 If all devices of this type are busy,